MagentaManifold/resume/resume.typ

   role: "Group leader",
   location: "Online",
   date: "Jan.
 2020",
-  [Conducted research on image clustering algorithms and optimizations techniques.
+  [Conducted research on image clustering algorithms and optimization techniques.
 Using Python and tools like scikit-learn, opencv and PIL.], [Volunteered as group leader, assigned tasks to group members, and made a presentation on research outcomes.], )